Over the Rainbow (Angel): Production details

 Production designer Stuart Blatt says the Angel location department had found a movie ranch with a standing set for a "Tijuana town," which they dressed for the Boxer Rebellion scenes of "Darla" and used again for the village of Pylea.
 He says, "it just so happens that the Chinese province town which looked a lot like Mexico also happens to look a lot like England, or Pylea or any other medieval pseudo Euro-space, alternative dimension with two suns kind of world".
 The set designers added timbers to the existing clay buildings, put thatching on the roofs, and created stalls for merchants and vendors.
 Blatt says their animal wranglers brought in "medieval chickens and goats and pigs and yaks" and old chariots were reconstructed to create the vehicles.

 The scene in which Angel opens the portal to Pylea was shot outside Paramount Pictures, where the series is filmed.

-Alternate version

-The opening scene for this episode is missing on the Region 1 DVD release: The "Previously On Angel" segment led directly into the teaser for this episode, and featured Angel, Wesley and The Host surprised to find Cordelia has vanished into the portal with Landok.
-They immediately begin searching for her, and the scene cuts to Cordelia's current location on Pylea.
-This scene is missing because the Region 1 DVD release of season 2 does not feature any of the "Previously On Angel" segments, but the scene and segments are intact on the Region 2 and Region 4 DVD releases.